codex-team/editor.js/docs/installation.md

 ## Ready callback

-Editor.js needs a bit time to initialize.
+Editor.js needs a bit of time to initialize.
 It is an asynchronous action so it won't block execution of your main script.

-If you need to know when editor instance is ready you can use one of following ways:
+If you need to know when the editor instance is ready.
+You can use one of the following ways:

 ##### Pass `onReady` property to the configuration object.